geoscripting/preparatory_assignment/README.md

 	$ python check_environment.py > check_environment_result.txt
 	```

+3. Check whether the new environment is also available within PyCharm by executing the file _check\_environment.py_ from within PyCharm.

 ## 3. Using git and Jupyter Notebooks

 In this last section, you will use git to track the changes of the files that we have created so far.
 If you are not familiar with git yet, work through the section [Introduction to git](git/index.rst) before continuing with the exercises.